 Fajitas are a popular dish for Cinco de Mayo and other Mexican celebrations.
 Fajita seasoning gives a spicy kick to the dish’s chicken or steak, onions and peppers, but it can also add

 “Fajita seasoning is great for breakfast, either in an omelette with diced peppers and cheddar cheese or fried with potatoes, peppers and onions.
 For lunch or dinner, fajita seasoning is also

 Regardless of the herbs and spices in your cupboard collection, take care of them so they deliver no-fail flavor.
 Here are Massey’s suggestions to maximize the life of your herbs and

-2. Test your spices periodically.
+1. Store spices in airtight containers away from heat, moisture and direct sunlight – that means away from the stove and dishwasher.2.
+Test your spices periodically.
 For ground spices, shake the jar, let it settle and give a sniff.
 If there’s essentially no scent, they should be tossed out.

 3. If you choose to store herbs and spices in the freezer or refrigerator, return them promptly after use to avoid condensation.

 4. Never shake herbs or spices out of the bottle directly into something you’re cooking — the steam will cause spices to clump within the bottle.

 5. Catalog spices with the date you bought them, and tape the list to the inside door of the cabinet.
 This provides quick reference when making a grocery list and also helps to know when to cull